thecodebeneath/cfpushdir/README.md

 # Project
 The Java project is simply two jars containing a CarService and an Engine class.
 This is enough to show how the uber-jar is constructed by the Maven Shade plugin and dependecy jars are declared in the pom.xml files.

+The project intentionally does not use Spring Boot dependencies so as to keep things simple and to mirror a non-Spring Boot web application being pushed to the Java buildpack.

 # Web Service
 When started, there is only one REST HTTP GET service:
 - Local: